 Tangelo Tree Care

-Promote the formation of healthy roots in the young tree by watering one inch of water in once a week during the growing season.
+Promote the formation of healthy roots in the young tree by watering 1 inch of water once a week during the growing season.
 Don’t mulch around the tree or allow grass or weeds to surround the base.
 Citrus trees do not like wet feet, which fosters root rot and other diseases and fungi.
 Any of the above around the base of your tangelo will encourage disease.

 Feed tangelo trees as soon as new growth appears on the tree with a fertilizer specifically made for citrus trees for optimal production and general tangelo tree care.
 Early spring (or late winter) is also a good time to prune out any diseased, damaged or problematic branches to improve air circulation and general health.
 Remove any suckers at the base as well.

-The tangelo tree will need to be protected from temps below 20 degrees F. by covering with a blanket or landscape fabric.
+The tangelo tree will need to be protected from temps below 20 F. (-7) by covering with a blanket or landscape fabric.
 Tangelos are also prone to infestation by whiteflies, mites, aphids, fire ants, scale and other insects as well as diseases like greasy spot, citrus scab and melanose.
 Keep a close eye on your tangelo and take immediate steps to eradicate any pest or disease.

 Lastly, tangelos need to be cross pollinated with another variety or citrus to fruit.
 If you want some of that delicious, extremely juicy fruit, plant a variety of citrus such as Temple orange, Fallgo tangerine or Sunburst tangerine no farther than 60 feet from your tangelo.